 Mr. Shahroody has been recognized in a certificate of appreciation from U.S. Environmental Protection Agency Region 9 in 1996 for securing a collaborative agreement on operation of the Truckee-Carson River system between a Native American tribe, the State of Nevada, the Department of Interior, and the Environmental Protection Agency.
 He also received a letter of appreciation on September 22, 2008 from Sen. Harry Reid (D-Nev.) for his contribution in the completion of the Truckee River Operating Agreement.

 Oliver S. Page

 Mr. Page has been with Stetson Engineers since 1965.
-He serves as the chief executive/chief financial officer of the organization.
+He serves as the chief financial officer of the organization.
 He specializes in groundwater resource evaluations and water well design and rehabilitation while still participating in a wide variety of projects.

 Mr. Page has participated in geologic and hydrologic investigations throughout the western United States.
 He is a professional geologist in California and holds a bachelor’s degree in geology from the University of California, Los Angeles and a master’s degree in hydrogeology from Colorado State University.

 Mr. Johnson joined Stetson Engineers in 1977 and is currently the company president / chief executive officer.
 He also serves as the supervising engineer in charge of the Covina office.
 He is a licensed professional engineer (civil) in California and holds a bachelor’s degree in civil engineering from California State Polytechnic University, Pomona.